UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Making the switch to renewable energy is an exciting milestone for any homeowner, but the highly technical jargon found on installation quotes can feel a bit overwhelming at first glance.
 While modern manufacturers offer hundreds of different specific models, there are really only three main categories of technology you need to grasp when exploring the types of solar panels available today.
 Because the average solar panel lifespan typically ranges from 25 to 30 years, knowing your foundational options is the key to ensuring your long-term financial investment truly pays off.
 The right choice for your specific property ultimately dictates your upfront installation costs, the long-term aesthetic appeal of your roof, and exactly how much money you will save on your monthly utility bills over the next few decades.

-The 3 Main Types of Solar Panels
+The 3 Main Types Of Solar Panels

 Monocrystalline Solar Panels (Mono)